Riverscapes/QRiS/CHANGELIST.md

 ## 0.0.1

 First version.
 Everything is new.
+Everything is fine.